VanshOnGit/ContraSage/README.md

    ```

 4. Upload your documents
-5. Ask a contradiction-related question (or leave it blank)
+5. Ask a contradiction-related question.
-6. See results and download them as CSV or PDF
+6. See results and download them as CSV

 ---